Leukodystrophies

 Diagnostic Features

-- MRS (magnetic resonance spectroscopy): elevated NAA peak — the key diagnostic finding and a board favorite
+- MRS (magnetic resonance spectroscopy): elevated NAA peak — supportive imaging finding and a board favorite

 - Pathology: spongiform degeneration of white matter (vacuolization of myelin sheaths)